-Underground Show Alternative (USA) is co-curated and co-organized by Andrew Ingersoll and Jear Keokham as a group exhibition of small works by artists who are either currently living/working or have previously lived/worked in the Bay Area.
+Underground Show Alternative (USA) is a group exhibition of small works by artists who are either currently living/working or have previously lived/worked in the Bay Area.
 Artworks were selected to span the spectrum and is not limited to a singular medium or intellectual framework.
+It is co-curated and co-organized by Andrew Ingersoll and Jear Keokham.

 The show is at once self-organized as a studio-warming celebration for two of Root Division's newest studio artists, Ingersoll and Keokham, but it also serves to utilize what limited real estate is available to artists in the ever-changing socioeconmic landscape of the San Francisco Bay Area.